-Using this template in conjunction with the following steps will give your short story the best chance at success.
+Using novel writing prompts in conjunction with the following steps will give your short story the best chance at success.

 1. How to Write a Short Story: What is it?

 For some, a short story needs to have a very short word count.
 I like to keep short stories to around 3000 words or less.
 These are easily read and digested in a single sitting, and if done right, will pack a punch in a short period of time.

 Short stories are fun to write, fun to read, and can be extremely profound.
 They are also often studied in classrooms as they display powerful examples of writing techniques as well as interesting and provocative world views.